 First, open FocuSee and choose what to record: your full screen, a specific window, or a custom area.
 You can also enable your microphone and webcam.
 This simple setup ensures you capture exactly what you need from the start.

-Choose Your Recording Mode
+Choose the Recording Model

 Step 2: Record Your Process with Smart Focus